Bill Gates tests positive for Covid, says he has ‘mild symptoms’

 “I’m fortunate to be vaccinated and boosted and have access to testing and great medical care,” Mr Gates tweeted.
 “The Gates Foundation is coming together today for the first time in two years, and I am lucky to be on Teams to see everyone and thank them for their hard work.”

+Covid-19 infections in the United States have more than doubled over the past month, driven by new subvariants of the Omicron strain, including BA.2.
+New cases per day have jumped from a daily average of about 31,000 on 9 April to about 73,000 on 9 May.

-Under Mr Gates’ leadership, the Foundation has spent hundreds of millions of dollars on combating Covid-19, and the tech billionaire has urged efforts to prepare for the “next” pandemic.
+Under Mr Gates’ leadership, the Foundation has spent hundreds of millions of dollars on developing new drugs to treat Covid, and the philanthropist has urged efforts to prepare for the “next” pandemic.
 In announcing that he himself has caught the virus, he remained focused on that message.

 “We will continue working with partners and do all we can to ensure none of us have to deal with a pandemic again,” Mr Gates wrote.